Preeverse/cybersecurity-projects/Projects/SIEM/README.md

 - **Create dashboards and reports** for security monitoring, compliance, and auditing.

 ## SIEM tools explored in this lab are:
 - **Splunk**: A leading commercial SIEM solution for log management and real-time event correlation.
-[Click here](Splunk/Splunk_Installation.md) for Splunk Project.
 - **Wazuh**: An open-source SIEM system focused on log collection, intrusion detection, and vulnerability monitoring.
-[Click here](Wazuh/Wazuh.md) for Wazuh Project.